 Wait for the Trolley at any signed stop or standing AFTER any intersection along the route.
 Wave at the Trolley so the driver knows you would like to board.
 Plan on arriving to the stop 5 to 10 minutes early if possible.
 The Trolley operates on a flag stop system so you may board anywhere along the route.

-You must have the exact fare ready or a valid Interurabn Trolley Pass (the Yellow Line Mishawaka/Elkhart Route also accepts Transpo Passes) to give to the driver when boarding the Trolley.
-If a transfer is required to complete your one-way trip ask the driver for one as you board.
-Once on board, take your seat as quickly and safely as you can.
+You must have the exact fare ready or a valid Interurban Trolley Pass (the Yellow Line Mishawaka/Elkhart Route also accepts Transpo Passes) to give to the driver when boarding the Trolley.

 Pull the stop request cord by the windows to inform the driver to stop at the next available location.
 Once the Trolley is stopped, exit as quickly and safely as you can.
 Be sure to carry all personal belongings with you upon exiting the Trolley.

 Regular fare is $1.00 per person for each one way trip.
+No Transfers Given.
 Children 4 and under are free when accompanied by a fare paying adult.
 Senior citizens and disabled persons may ride for half fare at all times.
-Transfers between routes except for the Yellow Line Elkhart/Mishawaka are free to continue a one-way trip.
-Riders may also pay their fares with green Interurban Trolley tokens.
-Unlimited ride passes and Goshen College IDs are also accepted for fares aboard the trolley.
-Full information on all Interurban Trolley Fares and Passes.
+Passes and Goshen College IDs are also accepted for fares aboard the trolley.
+Day Passes can be purchased on board the trolley for $2.00

 Bicyclists are encouraged to take advantage of bicycle racks that are located on the front or rear of every Trolley.
 If the rack is full, you must wait for the next available Trolley as bicycles are not allowed inside the Trolley.
 Before you board and when you are getting off the Trolley, let the driver know you will be using the bicycle rack.
 To view a copy of the Interurban Trolley Bicycle Policy, click here.